Thermal effects on the resonance fluorescence of doubly dressed artificial atoms: Doubly dressed two level system

+i.e. the wave function associated to the $\tilde{n}$-th energy eigenstate of the quantum harmonic oscillator ($H_{\tilde{n}} (x)$ is the $\tilde{n}$-th Hermite polynomial) \cite{Freedhoff,Ramirez2013}.

-which is the harmonic oscillator eigenfunction $\phi_{n}(\mathrm{x})$, containing the Hermite polynomial $H_n(\mathrm{x})$ of order $n$.
-The eigenvectors in equation (\ref{43}) satisfy the orthonormality and completeness relations, and they are used to find the nonvanishing matrix elements of the atomic transition operator $\hat{S}_+$, as
+Evidently, these eigenstates of the double dressed system satisfy orthonormality and completeness relations, which are used in finding the non-vanishing matrix elements of the decaying transition operator between consecutive JCL rungs.
+They yield

-Sign differences in the delta functions correspond to different features between the central and the side components of the RFS.
-From equations (\ref{404}) and (\ref{405}), we can see that the allowed transitions are those that satisfying $\lambda=-\lambda'$.
-Because of this, transitions with various energies are generated and the sidebands in the RFS present broadening (see figure \ref{4-10}).
-In contrast, from equation (\ref{406}), transitions are governed by $\lambda=\lambda'$, and these transitions have a unique energy, whereby the central peak is unmodified.
+where the sign difference in the delta functions has strong implications in the emission spectrum.
+Taking as reference the center of the energy miniband corresponding to each $N$-plet, equations (\ref{transition1}) and (\ref{transition2}) imply that transitions between minibands characterized by equal $j$, produce much sharper emissions than those between minibands with different $j$.
+Figure 2 illustrates this effect.
+There, green lines represent contributions to the central peak, while red (blue) lines contribute to a lower (higher) sideband, in the resonance fluorescence spectrum as measured by Y. He et al. in reference \cite{He2015}.